-Rosalind Franklin had “clear olive skin, raven black hair, and brilliant eyes that could sparkle with amusement or flash with rage.”
-She was “slim and quick-moving, [and] she dressed fashionably in an understated European style.”
-She was uncompromising with strong opinions, and no fear to share them.
-But she also loved to have fun, spending time with friends at small dinners in the evenings or strenuous 20 mile hikes or bike rides through the mountains on weekends.
+Rosalind Franklin was uncompromising with strong opinions and no fear to share them.
+But she also loved to have fun, spending time with friends at small dinners in the evenings or going on hikes or bike rides through the mountains on weekends.
 Friends said she liked to tease and had a mischievous wit.

 But as the only daughter amongst three brothers for the first ten years of her life, she also wanted to be viewed as tough.
-She’d ignore pain, illness, once even walking blocks to a hospital in pain because there was a needle stuck in her knee.
+She’d ignore pain, illness, once even walking blocks to a hospital with a needle stuck in her knee.

-It was in school as a teenager that Rosalind fell in love with science, chemistry and physics in particular.
-At fifteen she decided to become a scientist.
-She set her sights on going to Cambridge University, to which she was admitted.
+As a teenager, Rosalind fell in love with science – chemistry, and physics in particular.
+At fifteen, she decided to become a scientist.
+She set her sights on going to Cambridge University, to which she gained admission.
 But her father, who didn’t believe in a university education for women, refused to pay for her to attend.
-An aunt, the sister of Rosalind’s father volunteered to pay for Rosalind.
-Rosalind’s mother also volunteered to pay for her daughter using her own family wealth.
-With three women now against his decision, Rosalind’s father backed down and agreed to pay for her university education.
+An aunt, the sister of Rosalind’s father, volunteered to pay for Rosalind, as did Rosalind’s mother.
+With three women now against his decision, Rosalind’s father backed down and agreed to pay.

 After college, Rosalind took a job at the British Coal Utilization Research Association in South London.
-This was during WWII, so to get to work she’d often have to ride her bike through bomb raids.
+This was during WWII, so she’d have to ride her bike through bomb raids to get to work.
 She never complained, but she was scared.

-It was also in this work where Rosalind learned that she needed to understand X-ray technology, so that she could better understand physical matter, the matter from which the universe is made of.
-She studied, became an expert, and then because of her expertise she was offered a position at Cambridge to help analyze X-ray photographs of DNA molecules.
+It was also in this work that Rosalind learned she needed to understand X-ray technology so that she could better understand physical matter, the matter from which the universe is made of.
+She studied, became an expert, and because of her expertise, was offered a position at Cambridge to help analyze X-ray photographs of DNA molecules.

 But because of gender issues of the time, Rosalind received little credit for her work.
 The research she helped shape would earn a number of men a Nobel Prize, and they did little to credit her for the valuable research she did.